Jasmin1117/AOOPSRS/README.md

 1. **Employee Login Functionality:**
 - Description: Provides a secure login mechanism for employees to access their profiles and personal information.
 Includes error handling for invalid login attempts and password recovery options.
-- Use Case: Organizes requirements based on different scenarios like successful login and password recovery.
 - Mode of Operation: Includes normal operation and password recovery modes.
 - User Class: Targets employee users for accessing personal information and IT administrators for managing security aspects.
 - Object Class: Manages user credentials securely.